TheNewThinkTank/athlete/README.md

 # athlete

-the athlete project repo contains the athleteprofiler package which can create athlete profiles to compute and analyze physiological metrics
+The athlete project repo contains the athleteprofiler package which can create athlete profiles to compute and analyze physiological metrics

 ## Installation